20 Signs Someone Doesn’t Appreciate Your Intelligence

 You’re whip smart and have a lot of great insights, but there’s probably someone in your life who just doesn’t see or respect it.

-You don’t need them to bow down and proclaim you a genius or anything, but a little respect for your intelligence would be nice.
-Here are some signs someone doesn’t appreciate your brain and all it’s capable of, which is a real shame.
+You’re not looking for them to bow down and proclaim you a genius or anything, but a little respect for your intelligence would be nice.
+It’s a real shame when someone doesn’t appreciate your brain and all it’s capable of, especially when you’ve clearly got a lot to offer.
+It’s not because you’re lacking something; it’s actually down to their own narrow-mindedness or insecurity.
+These are some of the glaring signs that someone is totally underestimating what you’ve got going on upstairs.

 1. They constantly interrupt you when you’re talking.